Updated: Jan 3

 Cover and cook for 4 to 6 hrs.

-*Add more water if needed.
-Keep the vegetables fully submerged.*
+*Stir occasionally to prevent burning.
+Add more water if needed to keep the vegetables fully submerged.*

 Taste and adjust for seasonings with salt and pepper.